 Photo provided by Samatha Wehbi, Ph.D. at samathawehbi.com.

 I am the founder of our Collaborative.
-I am also the producer and principle director of Because She Cares: A Critical Poetic Retelling and the editor and co-author of its poetry anthology.
+I am also the co-producer of Because She Cares: A Critical Poetic Retelling (play and film) and the editor and co-author of its poetry anthology.
 This project stems from my deep admiration of the African, Caribbean and Black immigrant women with whom I have worked for nearly 20 years as a volunteer, HIV advocate, front-line worker, and researcher.

 Because She Cares: A Poetic Retelling is based on my Ph.D. research where I used oral and performance-based methods grounded in Africentric worldviews to share the stories of African women living with HIV who were employed in Canadian AIDS service organizations.
 I endeavoured to find creative ways to mobilize their stories for I feel we can all benefit from their wisdom.